pico2/Arianrhod/Source/sources/cpython/Doc/library/os.path.rst

 .. function:: islink(path)

    Return ``True`` if *path* refers to a directory entry that is a symbolic link.
-   Always ``False`` if symbolic links are not supported.
+   Always ``False`` if symbolic links are not supported by the python runtime.

 .. function:: ismount(path)

    Return ``True`` if pathname *path* is a :dfn:`mount point`: a point in a file system where a different file system has been mounted.
-The function checks whether *path*'s parent, :file:`path/..`, is on a different device than *path*, or whether :file:`path/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.
+On POSIX, the function checks whether *path*'s parent, :file:`path/..`, is on a different device than *path*, or whether :file:`path/..` and *path* point to the same i-node on the same device --- this should detect mount points for all Unix and POSIX variants.
+On Windows, a drive letter root and a share UNC are always mount points, and for any other path ``GetVolumePathName`` is called to see if it is different from the input path.

+   .. versionadded:: 3.4
+      Support for detecting non-root mount points on Windows.

 .. function:: join(path1[, path2[, ...]])